Kisakot8/ASB/README.md

 # ASB
 Discord bot for my friends and I to use in our server.

-For privacy/security reasons, the token and the channel ID's have been taken away.
+For privacy/security reasons, the token, the path to files and the channel ID's have been taken away.

 ## **CURRENT FEATURES:**
 **GENERAL PURPOSE**
 - Shut down the bot without opening console with `.shutdown`
+- Logs every message to a channel
+- Lets owner(s) send messages from the bot with `.send "<message>" <channel_name>`
+- Multiple debug commands (`.getguild`,`.getchannels`,`testquotes`)
+- Check bot latency with `.ping`

 **QUOTES**
-- Adding quotes sent in quote-book to a txt file automatically _if bot is online_
+- Adding quotes sent in quote-book to a txt file automatically
 	- Manually adds all quotes in quote-book with `.addallquotes` or specified amount with `.addquotes <number>`
+	- Adds new quotes automatically upon startup
 - Send random quote with `.quote`

 **POLLS**